 2. Sciatica

 Sciatica occurs when the sciatic nerve, which runs from the lower back to the legs, becomes compressed or irritated.
 This condition causes sharp pain on one lower back side, typically radiating into the buttocks and legs.
-The pain from sciatica is usually worse when sitting or making sudden movements, and it can be accompanied by tingling, numbness, or weakness in the affected leg.
+Sciatica can cause tingling, numbness, or weakness in the afflicted leg, and the pain usually is worse when sitting or flicking.

 3. Herniated Disc